Analytical Modeling of Acoustic Exponential Materials and Physical Mechanism of Broadband Anti-Reflection

-\textit{Meta-layer preparation}.
 To combine the individual fabricated perforated plates, we also printed two corresponding shell covers.
 The interior of the covers has designed grooves located at $x_n$ for the installation of perforated plates.
-We used acoustic Plasticine to seal possible gaps and assembled all components to form the overall meta-layer.
+We used acoustic plasticine to seal possible gaps and assembled all components to form the overall meta-layer.
 The bottom of the meta-layer is a hard wall [corresponding to the top of Fig.~(\ref{fig:5}a)], and the incident port of the sound wave is the bottom of Fig.~(\ref{fig:5}a).
-The diameter of the internal cavity of the sample is $ 2 \,\mathrm{cm} $, which is aligned with the inner diameter of the circular impedance tube.
-The corresponding cut-off frequency of the impedance tube is $13950\,\mathrm{Hz}$, which is enough to cover the range up to $10000\,\mathrm{Hz}$, the upper limit of our measurement.
-To assemble the individual perforated plates, we printed two corresponding shell covers with designed grooves located at $x_n$.
+The diameter of the internal cavity of the sample is $ 2 \,\mathrm{cm} $, which is aligned with the inner diameter of the circular impedance tube. {The corresponding cut-off frequency of the impedance tube is $10057\,\mathrm{Hz}$, which is enough to cover the range up to $10000\,\mathrm{Hz}$, the upper limit of our measurement.} To assemble the individual perforated plates, we printed two corresponding shell covers with designed grooves located at $x_n$.
 We used acoustic adhesive to seal possible gaps and assembled all components to form the overall meta-layer.
 The bottom of the meta-layer corresponds to the top of Fig.~(\ref{fig:5}a), and the incident port of the sound wave is at the bottom of Fig.~(\ref{fig:5}a).
-The diameter of the internal cavity of the sample is $2 \,\mathrm{cm}$, which is the same as the inner diameter of the circular impedance tube.
-The corresponding cut-off frequency of the impedance tube is $13950\,\mathrm{Hz}$, which covers the range up to $10000\,\mathrm{Hz}$, the upper limit of our measurement.